 - Add herbs and spices, instead of salt, to your dishes for extra flavor.

 - Use a small plate (9-10 inches in diameter) to to make your portion size look larger.

 Eat right for your stage of kidney disease.

 - Add an extra daily activity - for example, take a brisk walk after dinner

 - Attend regular checkups with your doctor

-- Manage your blood sugar and blood pressure as prescribed by your doctor
+- Manage your diabetes and blood pressure as prescribed by your doctor

 - Maintain a healthy weight*

-- If you are overweight, a weight loss of even 5-10% of body weight has been proven to have many health benefits including improved blood sugars, blood pressure, heart health, and kidney function
+*If you are overweight, a weight loss of even 5-10% of body weight can help keep your blood sugar, blood pressure, heart, and kidney function healthy.

 *Average male: 5'10" and a healthy weight range between 129-174 pounds.
 A weight of 155 pounds (BMI 22.2) was used for all protein recommendations.